 It also functions quickly and works fast, so picking up and playing your games—whether by starting up a new file or opening an old game—is no trouble whatsoever.

-This emulator is available on phones running on Google’s mobile operating system (it is, after all, a 3DS emulator for Android), so it can be downloaded from the Google Play Store.
+This emulator is available on phones running on Google’s mobile operating system, so it can be downloaded from the Google Play Store.
 It reproduces original 3DS graphics with high-quality resolution.
 You can also use the emulator to switch from one game to another, effectively playing both games at the same time: it’s not unlike using the Alt-Tab functionality on a Windows PC.

 You can use cheat codes with this app, making it an ideal choice if you have played a game before and want to reach the end more quickly to unlock different features or alternate endings DraStic is compatible with Nintendo games, but will not run fan-made games or other unofficial software.
 It supports all kinds of games, and the interface can be personalized in many different ways.